fhdsl/DataViz_Considerations/README.md

-# Considerations for Bioinformatic Data Visualization
+# Considerations for Data Visualization

 This course was created from [this GitHub template](https://github.com/jhudsl/OTTR_Template).